Your home is your safe haven and making it appealing requires some work, but with proper lighting, it’s possible to revamp the place.

 If you want a modern and sophisticated look for the living room, you can pair metal pendant lights with flush or semi-flush lights.
 On the other hand, if you love a bit of glitz and glamor, installing a chandelier can transform the entire look of the living room.

-But make sure that your fixtures don’t look out of place and perfectly compliment the living room décor.
+But make sure that your fixtures don’t look out of place and perfectly complement the living room décor.

 Best Light Bulbs To Consider